smart-edge-open/specs/doc/enhanced-platform-awareness/openness-sriov-multiple-interfaces.md

 ### SRIOV

 #### Edgecontroller setup
-To install the OpenNESS controller with SR-IOV support please uncomment `role: sriov/master` in `ne_controller.yml` of Ansible scripts.
+To install the OpenNESS controller with SR-IOV support please uncomment `role: sriov/master` in Edge Controller play in `network_edge.yml` of Ansible scripts.
 Please also remember, that `role: multus` has to be enabled as well.

 ```yaml
 - role: sriov/master
 ```

 #### Edgenode setup
-To install the OpenNESS node with SR-IOV support please uncomment `role: sriov/worker` in `ne_node.yml` of Ansible scripts.
+To install the OpenNESS node with SR-IOV support please uncomment `role: sriov/worker` in Edge Node play in `network_edge.yml` of Ansible scripts.

 ```yaml
 - role: sriov/worker
 ```

 For the installer to turn on the specified number of SR-IOV VFs for selected network interface of node, please provide that information in format `{interface_name: VF_NUM, ...}` in `sriov.network_interfaces` variable inside config files in `host_vars` ansible directory.
 Due to the technical reasons, each node has to be configured separately.
 Copy the example file `host_vars/node1.yml` and then create a similar one for each node being deployed.

 Please also remember, that each node must be added to Ansible inventory file `inventory.ini`.